winglang/wing/docs/docs/02-concepts/03-platforms.md

 ---
-title: Platform providers
+title: Platform
-id: platform-providers
+id: platform
-description: Wing platform providers
+description: Wing platforms
-keywords: [Wing platform providers, provisioning engines, multi-cloud]
+keywords: [Wing platform, provisioning engines, multi-cloud]
 ---

-When working with the Wing programming language, an integral part of the compilation process is the use of platform providers.
-In essence, platform providers specify how and where your application is deployed.
+When working with the Wing programming language, an integral part of the compilation process is the use of platform.
+In essence, platform specify how and where your application is deployed.
 They determine both the cloud environment and the provisioning engine that the code will be deployed with.

 ## Platforms

-You can view the list of available builtin platform providers with the `wing compile --help` command.
+You can view the list of available builtin platform with the `wing compile --help` command.
 Here is an example of the output:

 ```sh
 mywing compile --help